SIT-EE552-WS/course-slides/strings-and-io.md

 // java.lang.ArrayIndexOutOfBoundsException:
 //    Index 6 out of bounds for length 5

-int[] arr2 = int[10];
+int[] arr2 = new int[10];
 System.arraycopy(
-    someArr,       // source array to copy from
+    arr1   ,       // source array to copy from
     0,             // position to start copying
     arr2,          // destination array to copy to
     0,             // position to start pasting
-    someArr.length // number of elements to copy
+    arr1.length    // number of elements to copy
 )

 arr2[6] = 6; // works now